 Pfizer completed its acquisition of King in 2011.
-Drugs or drug candidates being commercialized or developed by Pfizer, its subsidiaries and affiliates may compete for research, development and commercialization resources with our drug candidates that are subject to the Pfizer Agreements.
-Further, any post-merger integration of Pfizer's and King's businesses may divert the attention of management and personnel from their focus on seeking approval of REMOXY or otherwise supporting the other drug candidates that are subject to our collaboration.
+Drugs or drug candidates being commercialized or developed by Pfizer, its subsidiaries and affiliates may compete for research, development and commercialization resources with REMOXY.
+Further, any post-merger integration of Pfizer's and King's businesses may divert the attention of management and personnel from their focus on seeking approval of REMOXY.
 Pfizer is a much larger company than King was prior to Pfizer's acquisition of King.
 Pfizer may have different strategic interests than King had as an independent company.
-There can be no assurance that King or Pfizer will devote sufficient resources to the continued development of REMOXY and the other drug candidate that are the subject of our collaboration in a timely manner.
+There can be no assurance that King or Pfizer will devote sufficient resources to the continued development of REMOXY in a timely manner.

-If Pfizer or other outside collaborators fail to devote sufficient time and resources to our drug development programs, or if their performance is substandard, regulatory submissions and introductions for our products may be delayed.
+If Pfizer or other outside collaborators fail to devote sufficient time and resources to drug development programs related to our product candidates, or if their performance is substandard, regulatory submissions and introductions for our products may be delayed.

-We rely on Pfizer and its subsidiaries to devote time and resources to the development, manufacturing and commercialization of REMOXY and other drug candidates under the Pfizer Agreements.
-Pfizer and its subsidiaries and affiliates may commercialize, develop or acquire drugs or drug candidates that may compete directly or compete for resources with our drug candidates under the Pfizer Agreements.
-For instance, Pfizer is developing ALO-02 (an extended release abuse resistant formulation of oxycodone that would compete with REMOXY) and owns Embeda® (an extended-release oral formulation of morphine sulfate), and Avinza® (a once-daily morphine treatment for moderate to severe pain).
-There can be no assurance that these other drugs or other drug candidates in the Pfizer corporate family will not become competitive with our drug candidates being developed under the Pfizer Agreements.
+We rely on Pfizer and its subsidiaries to devote time and resources to the development, manufacturing and commercialization of REMOXY under the Pfizer Agreements.
+Pfizer and its subsidiaries and affiliates may commercialize, develop or acquire drugs or drug candidates that may compete directly or compete for resources with REMOXY.
+For instance, Pfizer is developing ALO-02 (an extended release abuse resistant formulation of oxycodone that would compete with REMOXY) and owns Embeda® (an extended-release oral formulation of morphine sulfate), and Avinza® (a oncedaily morphine treatment for moderate to severe pain).
+There can be no assurance that these other drugs or other drug candidates in the Pfizer corporate family will not become competitive with REMOXY.
 Pfizer may also determine, outside of the context of internal resource competition, to cease pursuit of development of REMOXY due to perceived difficulties of achieving regulatory approval, including as a result of potential time and cost concerns and concerns regarding any potential additional requests by the FDA for clinical or non-clinical data to support approval.
-If time and resources devoted are limited or there is a failure to fund the continued development of REMOXY or other opioid drug candidates as required by the Pfizer Agreements, or there is otherwise a failure to perform as we expect, we may not achieve clinical and regulatory milestones and regulatory submissions and related product introductions may be delayed or prevented, and revenues that we would receive from these activities will be less than expected.
+If time and resources devoted are limited or there is a failure to fund the continued development of REMOXY as required by the Pfizer Agreements, or there is otherwise a failure to perform as we expect, we may not achieve clinical and regulatory milestones and regulatory submissions and related product introductions may be delayed or prevented, and revenues that we would receive from these activities will be less than expected.
 In addition, if Pfizer fails to perform as required under the Pfizer Agreements, their failure may jeopardize our rights under our license with Durect.

-We rely on Durect as the sole source provider of certain components of drug candidates under the Pfizer Agreements.
+We rely on Durect as the sole source provider of certain components of REMOXY.
 Durect's failure for any reason to provide these components could result in delays or failures in product testing or delivery, cost overruns or other problems that could materially harm our business.